 Practice with Similar Types of Question Formats Using Google Forms or KAMI

-With Google Forms, I can simulate some of the test format with drop down menus, check boxes for multiple choice questions with more than one response, fill in tables or even short responses.
-In fact, my grade level is now going to start giving more and more of our classroom assessments using Google Forms, Google Slides or web based exams such as on Edulastic.com.
+With Google Forms, I can simulate some of the test formats with drop-down menus, checkboxes for multiple-choice questions with more than one response, fill in tables or even short responses.
+In fact, my grade level is now going to start giving more and more of our classroom assessments using Google Forms, Google Slides or web-based exams such as on Edulastic.com.
 With the assessment window now just 2 months away, now is the time to begin switching to using online assessment instruments, which we are doing.